-After being dumped rather unceremoniously at the altar by Pinsents, Nicholson Graham & Jones (NGJ) made no secret of the fact it was looking for a saviour.
+Back in the day, after being dumped rather unceremoniously at the altar by Pinsents, Nicholson Graham & Jones (NGJ) made no secret of the fact it was looking for a saviour.
 One appeared in the form of US suitor Kirkpatrick & Lockhart, and the two firms cemented their merger at the start of 2005.
-NGJ was a very old City firm – it’s been knocking around since 1858 - which had seemed to be falling prey to predictions that the market for mid-sized, generalist firms would wither away.
+NGJ was a very old City firm – it had been knocking around since 1858 - which seemed to be falling prey to predictions that the market for mid-sized, generalist firms would wither away.
 Whereas some firms such as BLP managed to poach major deals from the Magic Circle, NGJ was a little too generalised and frankly a lot too inconspicuous.
 With PEP down to an embarrassing £210k in 2003, something needed to be done.

-It has since been expanding and now with over 2000 lawyers spread over 48 offices worldwide, K&L Gates has hit new heights.
+It has since been expanding and now has over 2,000 lawyers spread over 45 offices worldwide.
 In 2009 the firm merged with Bell, Boyd & Lloyd, a Chicago based firm adding its 215 attorneys into the mix.
 In 2013 the firm decided it too wanted a fat slice of Australian pie and joined forces with Aussie firm Middletons.
 For Middletons, combining forces with K&L Gates, the 20th largest law firm in the world for revenue, was certainly attractive and propelled them into the international arena.

 Global revenue hit $1bn for the first time in 2009.
-In a rather rare but completely transparent move, the firm publishes detailed financials on its website, exposing much more financial info than any of its competitors.
-In 2013 the addition of Middletons made its impact, sending Asia Pacific revenue soaring 256% to $147.7 million In 2015, global revenue dropped 7% from $1.145bn to $1.064bn.
-Average PEP across the firm in 2015 rose 5% to $873k, but remains well below what partners reaped in in 2010, when PEP reached $930k.
+In a rather rare but completely transparent move, the firm published detailed financials on its website, exposing much more financial info than any of its competitors.

-A common negative raised by respondents to the RollOnFriday Firm of the Year survey is the limited foreign options.
+A common negative raised with RollOnFriday is the limited foreign options.
 “For a supposedly international firm there aren't many international opportunities", said one lawyer.
-A trainee taking the 2016 survey agreed, noting, "With 48 offices, it would be nice to have more opportunities to go abroad".
+A trainee agreed, noting that with so many offices around the world, "it would be nice to have more opportunities to go abroad".

-One partner filling out ROF's 2015 survey cited "bad management" as an issue, and in 2016 grumbles from Stateside ex-partners about the bloated management committee leaked into the press.
+One partner cited "bad management" as an issue, and grumbles from Stateside ex-partners about the bloated management committee leaked into the press.

 Salaries are generally reasonable, although there are complaints that “trainee and NQ pay edges on the lower end of the scale”.
 But then, "you work when you have to work and you leave at five when you don't", apparently.
-Training is highly rated - a trainee in 2015 vouched in the ROF survey, "Partners invest in your training and take the time to sit down and talk through work with you" - and hours are reported to be extremely civilized.
+Training is highly rated - a trainee vouched that "partners invest in your training and take the time to sit down and talk through work with you" - and hours are reported to be civilized.

-And despite the firm evolving from a series of national and international mergers, K&L Gates is praised for remaining "a friendly place to work, culture has not been overly Americanised, partners tend to be approachable and there's a decent social scene".
+Despite the firm evolving from a series of national and international mergers, K&L Gates was also praised for remaining "a friendly place to work", where the "culture has not been overly Americanised, partners tend to be approachable and there's a decent social scene".